Gravestones vandalized at Surrey Centre Cemetery - Maple Ridge News

 — Surrey Historical Society (@SocietySurrey) April 27, 2020

-The damaged grave markers includ families such as: McCallum, Elliott, Acorn, Wood, and others.
+The damaged grave markers include families such as: McCallum, Elliott, Acorn, Wood, and others.

 Bryant gives cemetery tours and is very familiar with the stories of the families that are interred in the graveyard.